dotnet/docs-maui/docs/platform-integration/customize-ui-appearance.md

 ### Customize UI appearance with a markup extension based on the device idiom

 The [`OnIdiom`](xref:Microsoft.Maui.Controls.Xaml.OnIdiomExtension) markup extension enables you to customize UI appearance based on the idiom of the device the app is running on.
-It provides the same functionality as the <xref:Microsoft.Maui.Controls.OnIdiom`1> and <xref:Microsoft.Maui.Controls.On> classes, but with a more concise representation.
+It provides the same functionality as the <xref:Microsoft.Maui.Controls.OnIdiom`1> class, but with a more concise representation.

 The [`OnIdiom`](xref:Microsoft.Maui.Controls.Xaml.OnIdiomExtension) markup extension is supported by the <xref:Microsoft.Maui.Controls.Xaml.OnIdiomExtension> class, which defines the following properties: